 Our summer Prevention Adventures are now over, but you can read all five stories of Courage's adventures online.
 Read the stories

-For the summer of 2021, the Council on Chemical Abuse is providing participating Berks County summer camps, playgrounds and programs with FREE weekly Prevention Adventure Kits.
-The kits are designed to teach children ages 5 through12 valuable prevention lessons through fun stories, games and activities.
-Each week, children hear a story about COCA’s mascot Courage the Lion.
-Every story will teach a lesson about a prevention topic including: vaping, medication safety, refusal skills, marijuana and mindfulness.
-After listening to the story, children will participate in a game, activity or craft that incorporates elements of the story and lesson.
+For the summer of 2021, the Council on Chemical Abuse provided participating Berks County summer camps, playgrounds and programs with FREE weekly Prevention Adventure Kits.
+The kits were designed to teach children ages 5 through 12 valuable prevention lessons through fun stories, games and activities.
+Each week, children heard a story about COCA’s mascot Courage the Lion.
+Every story focused on a prevention topic including: vaping, medication safety, refusal skills, marijuana and mindfulness.
+After listening to the story, children enjoyed a game, activity or craft that incorporated elements of the story and lesson.

 In this session, we meet Courage and learn a little bit about him.
 In his first adventure, Courage rides his bike to his grandmother, Poppi’s house.
 On the way, he sees a group of kids inhaling something that’s not a cigarette.
 Poppi explains that the kids were vaping, and discusses the risks of vaping with Courage.
 Together they decide to make t-shirts with information about vaping.
 Activity: Campers design their own t-shirts on a paper printout.
 One lucky camper will have their design transformed into an actual t-shirt for our mascot Courage to wear!

 Courage takes a walk to Drug Free Park where he sees his friends are being offered something that looks like a Tic Tac mint, but is actually a pill.
 Together, the friends discuss the importance of medication safety.
 Activity: A candy vs. medicine matching worksheet.
 Can participants tell the difference between various candies and similar looking medications?